cbohara/spark_def_guide/README.txt

 Spark Client vs Cluster deploy mode https://techvidvan.com/tutorials/spark-modes-of-deployment/
 ##############################################################

-Deploy mode
+client
-	client - submitter launches driver outside of the cluster driver exists on local machine that launched cluster risk network latency and slow data movement between driver and spark infrastructure cluster - framework launches the driver inside of the cluster driver exists on a machine in the cluster reduce slow data movement
+	submitter launches driver outside of the cluster driver exists on local machine that launched cluster risk network latency and slow data movement between driver and spark infrastructure

+cluster
+	framework launches the driver inside of the cluster driver exists on a machine in the cluster reduce slow data movement
 	reduce risk of network disconnection